-Sangharakshita has been a central figure in the landscape of my spiritual life, a personal friend and spiritual guide since the early 1970s.
+From the early 1970s, Sangharakshita was central to the landscape of my Dharma life, as friend and spiritual guide.
 I am deeply grateful for his friendship and unfailing kindness to me for over 40 years.
 I was his secretary for 6 years, and I learned a great deal from his example – including his mindfulness, clarity of thought, and his incredible work-rate for the Dharma.
-Through his teaching in the 1970s and ‘80s I received a very clear and practical grounding in the Dharma, which has been a formative influence on my thinking and practice.
-Since that time he has continued to unfold a vision of how Buddhism can flower in the West, a vision which I do my best to serve.
+Through his teaching in the 1970s and ‘80s I received a very clear and practical grounding in the Dharma, which has been a formative influence on my life and practice.
+Until well into his nineties, he continued to unfold a vision of how Buddhism can flower in the West, a vision which I do my best to serve.

-He is an Englishman who spent many years in India as a Buddhist monk.
-He is the founder of the Triratna Buddhist Order that I joined in 1974, and which now numbers over 2,000 people around the world.
-I’m also grateful to him for that, because by starting the Order he has linked me to a wonderful network of Dharma friends – from whom I have learnt a great deal – as well as a supportive context in which to practise and teach.
+He was an Englishman who spent many years in India as a Buddhist monk.
+He returned to the UK in the mid-1960s, and founded the Triratna Buddhist Order that I joined in 1974, which now numbers over 2,000 people around the world.
+I’m also grateful to him for that, because by starting the Order he linked me to a wonderful network of Dharma friends – from whom I have learnt a great deal – as well as a supportive context in which to practise and teach.

 Sangharakshita passed away in 2018.